sdmydbr9/MMM-Chat/README.md

 Add the credentials to the MMM-Chat directory

 ## I have provided another script to use with the whisper api, but while testing didnt really provide as much accuracy as the google STT.
-Feel free to use the whisper.py with little modification to the MMM-Chat.js
+Feel free to use the whisper.py with little modification to the node_helper.js (line 21).

 You will need  google service account credentials and a billing account, go through the pricing, they offer a free quota and if you stay within that you will not be charged